gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 Literature Review: A Taxonomy of Reinforcement Learning {#chap:Lit_review}
 =======================================================

-Machine learning can be thought of as subset, of artificial intelligence that makes use of statistical methods to allow machines to show features of learning, such as the inference of functional relationships between data [@ml-girolami], and improvement with experience [@ml-mitchell].
+Machine learning can be thought of as subset of artificial intelligence that makes use of statistical methods to allow machines to emulate aspects of 'learning', such as the inference of functional relationships between data [@ml-girolami], and improvement with experience [@ml-mitchell].
-There is often considered to be three main categories of machine
-learning: supervised learning, unsupervised learning and reinforcement learning [@2005-lawrence].
-In supervised learning, structure is often given to data before the learning exercise, for example in the form of an input and an output; in imitation learning for example, the agent is provided with examples of strategies and policies that have already been deemed to be good by its 'teacher' [@2013-kober].
+Machine learning is often subdivided into three main categories: supervised learning, unsupervised learning and reinforcement learning [@2005-lawrence].
+In supervised learning, a structure is imposed on data before the learning exercise, for example in the form of an input and an output (or label); in imitation learning for example, the agent is provided with examples of strategies and policies that have already been deemed to be good by its 'teacher' [@2013-kober].
 In unsupervised learning, there is no structure given to the data, and the learning